-State laws and local ordinances routinely take effect after the first of the year.
-This article discusses key labor and employment laws and ordinances that will become operative during the latter half of 2018.
+Every year, there are numerous state laws and local ordinances that take effect after the first of the year - and 2019 is no exception.
+This article summarizes key labor and employment laws and ordinances that become effective in the next few months.

 This Insight is the first in a series that will provide a chapter-by-chapter analysis of the most important topics addressed in the Puerto Rico Department of Labor’s Guidelines on the Interpretation of Puerto Rico’s Employment Legislation.